untemps/svelte-readotron/README.md

 ### Styles

 All HTML attributes are automatically passed to the parent element of the component (`span`).
-That means you can use the `class` attribute to customize the style of the component.
+That means you can query the `class` attribute to customize the style of the component.

 #### Example